Invitation Letter

 - Apply online

-- All fields must be completed including correct teacher information.
-Email is our primary form of contact with teachers, so the accuracy of this is essential.
+- All fields must be completed, including the correct teacher information.
+Email is our primary form of contact with teachers, so accuracy is essential.

-- Please be sure all fields are filled out completely, correctly, and clearly.
+- Please ensure that all fields are completed accurately and clearly.
 Incomplete applications will not be accepted.

-- Your name will appear on the event poster as you enter it on the application.
-Be sure to use correct capitalization (i.e. “John Doe” not “john doe”).
+- Your name will appear on the event poster when you enter it into the application.
+Be sure to use correct capitalization (i.e., “John Doe” not “john doe”).

 American Grands Participation Fee

-All accepted participants must pay a $35 per performer participation fee.
-This covers the cost of the music each participant receives and related performance costs.
-This fee can be paid online or in person with cash, credit card, or check after acceptance emails are sent out and must be paid prior to picking up your music packet.
+All accepted participants must pay a $35 participation fee per performer.
+This covers the cost of the music each participant receives, as well as related performance costs.
+This fee can be paid online or in person with cash, credit card, or check after acceptance emails are sent out, and must be paid before picking up your music packet.

 Rehearsal Information